-These delicious, thick Pork Chops with Peppercorn Sauce are one of my favourite ways to enjoy a pork chop dinner.
+Delicious, thick Pork Chops with Peppercorn Sauce are one of my favourite ways to enjoy a pork chop dinner!

-This easy pork chop recipe is one of my favourites.
-The Peppercorn Sauce is plate-licking good and it's perfect with the chops.
-It's also very tweak-able, by switching up the wine (or omitting it altogether) and adding as much pepper as you're comfortable with.
+This easy pork chop recipe is one of my favourites!
+The awesome peppercorn sauce is plate-licking good and it’s perfect flavour with pork chops.
+It’s also very tweak-able, by switching up the wine (or omitting it altogether, if you prefer) and adding as much pepper as you’re comfortable with.

 When it comes to pork chops though, I quickly learned that the secret to a great pork chop is to brine them.
 Brining pork chops in a salt/water solution, changes the cellular structure of the meat, resulting in a more tender finished pork chop.
 And if you're ever dug in to a pork chop and found it a bit like shoe leather, you'll appreciate that!